Gl-ferreira/MSc-Forecasting-the-Distribution-of-Renewable-Energy-Sources-Production-in-Madeira/README.md

 # MSc-Forecasting-the-Distribution-of-Renewable-Energy-Sources-Production-in-Madeira

-For my MSc thesis, I am working on a project titled "Forecasting the Distribution of Renewable Energy Sources Production in Madeira", which is suoervised by Professor Vítor Santos and Maria Anastasiadou.
-I am using real renewable energy production data, provided by "Empresa de Eletricidade da Madeira" (EEM), the regional utility provider.
+For my MSc thesis, I am working on a project titled "Forecasting the Distribution of Renewable Energy Sources Production in Madeira", which is supervised by Professor Vítor Santos and Maria Anastasiadou.
+I am using **real renewable energy production data**, provided by "Empresa de Eletricidade da Madeira" (EEM), the regional utility provider.

 The expected goal of this research is to contribute to the reduction of Madeira’s reliance on fossil fuels, while also supporting the United Nations' 7th Sustainable Development Goal (Affordable and Clean Energy).
-Due to compliance reasons, the Jupyter Notebook files nor the original datasets can be shared here, instead a description of the scope of the project and data transformations will be shared:
+Due to compliance restrictions, the Jupyter Notebook files and original datasets cannot be shared.
+Instead, a description of the project's scope, data description and transformation process will be provided on the "Data" section.

 ## Overview